Admissions Contact Information

 • Ability to imagine and negotiate creative solutions for limiting impacts on cultural resources

-• Credits that can be applied to an MA in Public History
+• Some credits that can be applied to an MA in Public History

 • Preparation for a graduate degree in Archaeology, Historic Preservation, or Public History